saraahadzic/spring-mongo-docker/user-polls/README.md

 ```
 GET ${HOSTNAME}:${PORT}/userpolls/datetimesearch?operator=eq&initiated=24-01-2017-23:09:19.061-UTC
 ```
+This call will return all documents that have initiated datetime set to 24-01-2017-23:09:19.061-UTC

 *if wrong value is sent for operator or datetime cannot be parsed, API returns all data from db*

 ## 3. Get user polls filtered by *initiated* field in **date** format